morse-simulator/morse/doc/morse/user/installation.rst

 .. image:: ../../media/environments/sandbox.jpg
   :align: center

-Installing this package also directly give you full support for :tag:`ros`, :tag:`yarp`, :tag:`moos`, and in fact, :doc:`all of the middlewares supported by MORSE <../user/integration>` (with a few corner cases for the :tag:`pocolibs` middleware that may require manual compilation.
+Installing this package also gives you full support for :tag:`ros`, :tag:`yarp`, :tag:`moos`, and in fact, :doc:`all of the middlewares supported by MORSE <../user/integration>` (with a few corner cases for the :tag:`pocolibs` middleware that may require manual compilation.
 Read on).